y20k/escapepod/README.md

 ## Frequent Questions

 ### Where can I download Escapepod?
-As long as Escapepod is in beta you can only get it on [GitHub](https://github.com/y20k/escapepod/releases).
-A future release on F-Droid is planned.
+Escapepod will be released on F-Droid and Google Play.
+You can also get an APK installer on [GitHub](https://github.com/y20k/escapepod/releases).

 ### I can not add podcast X.
 The podcast import feature needs some testing.
 It works with most of my favorite podcasts, but problems are to be expected.
 Please head over to the [Wiki](https://github.com/y20k/escapepod/wiki/Podcasts-feeds-that-are-not-working-yet) and add the podcast that failed to import.